Anthropic’s Interview Process & Questions

 This felt so easy and thoughtful compared to all the other companies I interviewed with.
 They have their shit together.
 Efficient, thoughtful, won’t waste your time.
 They move faster than expected!

-Although the process is usually a positive experience, note that the bar is extremely high, and the interviews are genuinely hard to prepare for, particularly the company values round.
-The efficient, well-organized reputation holds, but don't mistake that for easy.
+Note that the bar is extremely high, and the interviews are genuinely hard to prepare for, particularly the company values round.

 AI Usage